Chebyshev-Cantelli PAC-Bayes-Bennett Inequality for the Weighted Majority Vote: Introduction

 Weighted majority vote is a central technique for combining predictions of multiple classifiers.
 It is an integral part of random forests \citep{Bre96,Bre01}, boosting \citep{FS96}, gradient boosting \citep{Fri99,friedman2001greedy,MBBF99,chen2016xgboost}, and it is also used to combine predictions of heterogeneous classifiers.
 It is part of the winning strategies in many machine learning competitions.
 The power of the majority vote is in the cancellation of errors effect: when the errors of individual classifiers are independent or anticorrelated and the error probability of individual classifiers is smaller than $0.5$, then the errors average out and the majority vote tends to outperform the individual classifiers.

-Generalization bounds for weighted majority vote and theoretically-grounded approaches to weight tuning are decades-old research topics. \citet{BK16} derived an optimal solution under the assumption of known error rates and independence of errors of individual classifiers, but neither of the two assumptions is typically satisfied in practice.
+Generalization bounds for weighted majority vote and theoretically-grounded approaches to weight-tuning are decades-old research topics. \citet{BK16} derived an optimal solution under the assumption of known error rates and independence of errors of individual classifiers, but neither of the two assumptions is typically satisfied in practice.

 In absence of the independence assumption, the most basic result is the first order oracle bound, which is based on Markov's inequality and bounds the expected loss of $\rho$-weighted majority vote by twice the $\rho$-weighted average of expected losses of the individual classifiers.
 This finding is so old and basic that \citet{LST02} call it ``the folk theorem''.
 The $\rho$-weighted average of the expected losses is then bounded using PAC-Bayesian bounds, turning the oracle bound into an empirical bound \citep{McA98,See02,LST02}.
 While the translation from oracle to empirical bound is quite tight \citep{GLLM09,TIWS17}, the first order oracle bound ignores the correlation of errors, which is the main power of the majority vote.
-As a result, its minimization overconcentrates the weights on the best-performing classifiers, effectively reducing the majority vote to a very few or even just a single best classifier, which leads to a significant deterioration of the test error on hold-out data \citep{LIS19,MLIS20}.
+As a result, its minimization overconcentrates the weights on the best-performing classifiers, effectively reducing the majority vote to a very few or even just a single best classifier, which leads to a significant deterioration of the test error on held-out data \citep{LIS19,MLIS20}.

 In order to take correlation of errors into account, \citet{LLM+07} derived second order oracle bounds, the C-bounds, which are based on the Chebyshev-Cantelli inequality.
 The ideas were further developed by \citet{LMR11}, \citet{GLL+15}, and \citet{LMRR17}.
-However, they were only able to optimize the bounds in highly restrictive settings and, additionally, second order oracle quantities in the denominator of the oracle bounds led to looseness in translation to empirical bounds.
+However, they were only able to optimize the bounds in the highly restrictive setting of binary classification with self-complemented sets of classifiers and aligned priors and posteriors \citep{GLL+15}.
+Several follow-up works resorted to minimization of heuristic surrogates rather than the bound itself \citep{BCRL20,VGHM21}.
+Furthermore, second order oracle quantities in the denominator of the oracle bounds lead to looseness in their translation to empirical bounds \citep{LIS19}.

 \citet{MLIS20} proposed an alternative second-order oracle bound, the tandem bound, based on second order Markov's inequality.
 While the second order Markov's inequality is weaker than the Chebyshev-Cantelli inequality, the resulting bound has no oracle quantities in the denominator, which allows tight translation to an empirical bound.
 Additionally, \citeauthor{MLIS20} proposed an efficient procedure for minimization of their empirical bound.
 They have shown that minimization of the empirical bound does not lead to deterioration of the test error.